stimulsoft/Samples-Reports.WEB-for-ASP.NET/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
-* Add Custom Function to the Designer
+* Adding a Custom Function to the Designer
-* Connect to Data from the Code
+* Connecting to Data from Code
-* Custom Button on the Toolbar of the Viewer
+* Creating a Custom Button on the Viewer Toolbar
-* Customize the Viewer
+* Customizing the Viewer
-* Export Report from Code
+* Exporting a Report from Code
-* Globalized Reports
+* Globalizing Reports
 * Localizing the Designer
 * Localizing the Viewer
-* Print Report from Code
+* Printing the Report Template from Code
-* Runtime Report Creation
+* Creating Report at Runtime
-* Show Report in the Viewer
+* Showing a Report in the Viewer
-* Using the Designer
+* Using Designer Events
 * Using Variables in the Report
 * Web Demo
-* Web Viewer with Scroll Bars
+* Using a Scroll Bar in the Web Viewer

 They are all combined in a Visual Studio solution (.sln-file).